acepor/acepor.github.io/_posts/2017-08-17-strange-pandas-read-csv.md

 ---
 layout: post
-title: A Strange Problem caused by indexing in pandas.read_csv
+title: A Strange Problem Caused by Indexing in pandas.read_csv
 tags: [Python, Pandas, Data Structure]
 ---
-Yesterday, we encountered a very strange bug caused by the indexing mechanism in `pandas.read_csv` function
+Yesterday, we encountered a very strange bug caused by the indexing mechanism in `pandas.read_csv` function.

 Due to the huge data size, we used `pandas` to process data, but a very strange phenomenon occurred.
 The pseudo code looks like this: